 The ccPMC-HOTLink design consists of CMOS circuits.
 The power dissipation due to internal circuitry is very low.
 It is possible to create higher power dissipation with the externally connected logic.
 The board is conduction-cooled, therefore low thermal impedance to the carrier cooling rails and surfaces is imperative.
-With the one degree differential temperature to the solder side of the board, external cooling is easily accomplished.
+If using forced air, with the one-degree differential temperature to the solder side of the board, external cooling is easily accomplished.